GoogleCloudPlatform/serverless-expeditions/cloud-run-alwayson-cpu-weather-advisory/README.md

 ![POST app screenshot](https://user-images.githubusercontent.com/1102504/153354523-51a58bb6-66b3-4251-95cd-63217ee86edc.png)

-## Cost
+## Costs

+### Billing required and free tier

-Google Cloud Run is not a free service; [all applications now require an active billing account](https://cloud.google.com/appengine/docs/standard/payment-instrument) backed by a financial instrument (usually a credit card).
-However, Cloud Run (and other GCP products) do have an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) and as long as you stay within those limits, you won't incur any charges.
-Also check the Cloud Run [pricing](https://cloud.google.com/run/pricing) and [quotas](https://cloud.google.com/run/quotas) pages for more information.
+Google Cloud Run is not a free service; all applications require an [active billing account](https://cloud.google.com/billing).
+However, Cloud Run (and other GCP products) do have an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) and as long as you stay within those limits, you shouldn't incur any charges.
+Also check the Cloud Run [pricing](https://cloud.google.com/run/pricing) and [quotas &amp; limits](https://cloud.google.com/run/quotas) pages for more information.

+### Build &amp; storage costs

-Furthermore, deploying to GCP serverless platforms incur [minor build and storage costs](https://cloud.google.com/appengine/pricing#pricing-for-related-google-cloud-products).
+Deploying to [GCP serverless platforms](https://cloud.google.com/serverless) incur [minor build and storage costs](https://cloud.google.com/appengine/pricing#pricing-for-related-google-cloud-products).
 [Cloud Build](https://cloud.google.com/build/pricing) has its own free quota as does [Cloud Storage](https://cloud.google.com/storage/pricing#cloud-storage-always-free).
-For greater transparency, Cloud Build builds your application image which is than sent to the [Cloud Container Registry](https://cloud.google.com/container-registry/pricing), or [Artifact Registry](https://cloud.google.com/artifact-registry/pricing), its successor; storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
-However you may live in region that does not have such a free tier, so be aware of your storage usage to minimize potential costs.
-(You may look at what storage you're using and how much, including deleting build artifacts via [your Cloud Storage browser](https://console.cloud.google.com/storage/browser).)
+For greater transparency, Cloud Build builds your application image which is than sent to the [Cloud Container Registry](https://cloud.google.com/container-registry/pricing), or [Artifact Registry](https://cloud.google.com/artifact-registry/pricing), its successor.
+Storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
+However you may live in region that does not have such a free tier, so be aware of this type of usage to minimize potential costs.
+(You may observe your storage usage, and delete prior build artifacts if desired, via the [Cloud Storage browser](https://console.cloud.google.com/storage/browser) for your GCP project.)

-## Cleanup
+### Cleanup

 As this is a sample app, you don't want to incur ongoing billing, so release its resources once you've completed your analysis of this app and its CPU allocation feature.
 You can [disable](https://cloud.google.com/run/docs/managing/services#disable) or [delete](https://cloud.google.com/run/docs/managing/services#delete) the Cloud Run service, or [shutdown your GCP project entirely](https://console.cloud.google.com/iam-admin/settings).